Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 - Ratings from every car review site worth its salt (Edmunds, JD Power, KBB, you name it)

-Take a look at this graph – it’s like the Mustang report card, combining all these ratings into one neat package:
+Take a look at this chart – it’s like the Mustang report card, combining all these ratings into one tidy package:

 Generation | Best Years | Neutral Years | Worst Years |